uclaacm/hothXII-workshops/intro-to-web-apis/README.md

 **Date**: February 17, 2025<br>
 **Teacher**: Nishant Ray

 Hi there!
 Welcome to the Intro to Web APIs workshop, made for HOTH XII.
-We'll be going over what a client-server model is, an overview of APIs and web APIs, and a fun demo.
+We'll be going over what a client-server model is, an overview of APIs and web APIs, HTTP, some extra stuff, and a fun demo.
 If you're looking to easily add complex functionality to your projects, or just learn what web APIs are, you're in the right place!

 ## Resources
 - [Slides](https://tinyurl.com/web-apis-slides)